South Africa boosts vaccine spending in 'balancing act' amid debt worries

 “On one side is a raging pandemic ... on the other side is a weak economy, with massive unemployment, that is burdened by ailing state-owned companies, the highest budget deficit in our history and rapidly growing public debt.”

+The rand scaled a 13-month peak and bonds rallied after the budget was announced.

-The Treasury lowered its gross debt estimate over the medium term, but it remains relatively high - projected at 87.3% of GDP by 2023/24, compared with an estimate of 92.9% in October.
+The Treasury lowered its gross debt estimate over the medium term, but it remains relatively high - projected at 87.3% of GDP by 2023/24, compared with an estimated 92.9% in October.

+“Certainly, compared to last October, we are in a better place.
+But our assessment ... still stands: our public finances are dangerously overstretched,” Finance Minister Tito Mboweni told lawmakers.

 Africa’s most advanced economy is battling a more infectious variant of the coronavirus but has lagged wealthier nations in launching its immunisation campaign.

-It is now planning to step up its vaccination programme, however, after administering the first doses of Johnson & Johnson’s vaccine last week as part of a research study.
+It is now planning to step up vaccinations after administering the first doses of Johnson & Johnson’s shot last week.

 The government plans to vaccinate 40 million people, or two-thirds of the population.